ETS-Android1/Covid-News-Tracking-App/README.md

 # Preferences Fragment
 This fragment allows the user to select location and language settings for the articles populated within the Covid-19 News Fragment and can also choose to limit the data shown in the Covid-19 Cases Fragment to a specific province.
-From this screen you are also able to restore the default prefrence settings and clear all the saved articles from the Bookmarked Fragment.
+From this screen you are also able to restore the default preference settings and clear all the saved articles from the Bookmarked Fragment.

 <img src="./images/preferencescreen.jpg" width="50%" height="50%">